prorev/prorev.github.io/_posts/2021-12-20-parametric-nonparametric.md

 Nonparametric models can potentially fit any pattern in the data, which can make them more accurate than parametric models in some cases.

-Nonparametric models are often better suited for high-dimensional data or data with complex interactions between features.
+Nonparametric models are often better suited for high-dimensional data or data with complex interactions between features..